InsideHer

 Important

-Overlap is not the same thing as “it is all in your head” or “it is just IBS.”
+Overlap is not the same thing as "it is all in your head" or "it is just IBS"

 A mixed picture is common.
 The aim is to identify which parts of the pattern need GI or bladder symptom support and which parts suggest deeper endometriosis assessment.